Andrew Dessler

 Andrew Emory Dessler (born 1964) is a climate scientist.
-He is Professor of Atmospheric Sciences and holder of the Reta A. Haynes Chair in Geoscience at Texas A&M University.
-He is also the Director of the Texas Center for Climate Studies.
+He is Professor of Atmospheric Sciences and Director of the Texas Center for Extreme Weather.
 His research subject areas include climate impacts, global climate physics, atmospheric chemistry, climate change and climate change policy.

 Early life and education

-Dessler was born in 1964, in Houston, Texas to Alex Dessler and Lorraine Barbara Dessler.
-He received a B.A. in physics from Rice University in 1986 and an M.A. and Ph.D in chemistry from Harvard University in 1990 and 1994.
+Dessler was born in 1964, in Houston, Texas.
+His father was Alexander J. Dessler, a planetary physicist then at Rice University.
+He received a B.A. in physics from Rice University in 1986 and an M.A. and Ph.D. in chemistry from Harvard University in 1990 and 1994.
 His doctoral thesis was titled In situ stratospheric ozone measurements.

 Career

-Dessler worked in the energy group at The First Boston Corporation doing mergers and acquisitions analysis in the mid-1980s.
-He left his job as an investment banker on Wall Street in 1988 to go to graduate school in chemistry.
-After receiving his Ph.D. in 1994, Dessler did two years of Postdoctoral research at NASA's Goddard Space Flight Center and then spent nine years on the research faculty of the University of Maryland from 1996 to 2005.
+After receiving a Ph.D. in 1994 from Rice University, Dessler did two years of Postdoctoral research at NASA's Goddard Space Flight Center and then spent nine years on the research faculty of the University of Maryland from 1996 to 2005.
 Dessler went on to become an Associate Professor of Atmospheric Sciences at Texas A&M University from 2005 to 2007 and has been a tenured Professor of Atmospheric Sciences there since 2007.

-He served as an editor for the American Geophysical Union Books Board from 1997 to 2002, and an associate editor for the Journal of Geophysical Research in 2002.

-Dessler also served as a Senior Policy Analyst in the White House Office of Science and Technology Policy for the last year of the Clinton administration.
-That experience was the basis for the book he co-authored, The Science and Politics of Global Climate Change: A Guide to the Debate.
+Since 2022, he has been the Director of the Texas Center Extreme Weather, formerly the Texas Center for Climate Studies.